 Now on with the details of passing the exam:

-When you think you know the material get the exam software from:
+When you think you know the material try the "Basic Practice Exam" here.

 If you get between 70-79%, then you can get on the air on 6 meters and higher in frequency.
 If you miss, you can re-write as many times as you want.